-

 Reporting

 We prepare annual reports in a timely manner.
-We assist in the development and preparation of management reports and the submission of various mandatory reports.
+We help to prepare management reports and various mandatory reports.

 -